 Ancient Indian Paintings

 Ancient Indian art has seen the rise of the Bengal School of art in 1930s pursued by a lot of forms of experimentations in European and Indian styles.
 With the development of the economy the forms and styles of art also undergo many changes.
 Monuments of the exceptional value are Bhimbetka Rock Shelters, here, more than 500smaller rocks and caves contains thousands of paintings.
 Some of the oldest paintings here are more than 15000 years old, and in some cases it is 30,000 years old.
-The prehistoric art from is spread all over India from snow covered Himalayas to south of Tamil Nadu
+The prehistoric art from is spread all over India from snow covered Himalayas to south of Tamil Nadu.

 Medieval Indian Paintings

-mainly describes Indo-Islamic design of painting and flourished in the ateliers of Mughal emperors including Akbar, Jahangir and Shah Jahan.
+Mughal Paintings mainly describes Indo-Islamic design of painting and flourished in the ateliers of Mughal emperors including Akbar, Jahangir and Shah Jahan.
 Tanjore Paintings are classical South Indian form of painting which evolved in the village of Thanjavur.

 Modern Indian Paintings